 “I’m sure it was, hon,” says Mom.
 “I’m sure there was nothing you could do.”

-“There, there,” says the girl, patting Sandra on the shoulder.
+“There, there,” says the girl, patting Sandra on the shoulder, her hand now a little sticky.

 The flight attendant arrives and tells them to prepare for take off.
 She takes a drink order from Dad, gives Mom a blanket, tells Sandra to move her feet out of the aisle, and asks the boy to please stop kicking the seat in front of him.